 – Depending on the hardware capabilities of your device, some tools may not be present

-- The permission to use the camera is required in order to turn on the camera flash LED.
+– The permission to use the camera is required in order to turn on the camera flash LED.
 Some devices (for instance the Google Nexus S) don’t light the flash LED if the camera is not running.
 If you check the most popular flashlight apps, you’ll find out that they all require this permission.
-Swiss Army Knife doesn’t shoot any photos, doesn’t save multimedia info onto the flash card and doesn’t send anything via the internet: it doesn’t require network permissions at all.
+Android Army Knife doesn’t shoot any photos, doesn’t save multimedia info onto the flash card and doesn’t send anything via the internet: it doesn’t require network permissions at all.